persevcareers/Monitoring-Prometheus/Installing-Prometheus.md

 Similarly, you need to install Kube state metrics to get all the metrics related to kubernetes objects.

+## Setup Prometheus Node Exporter on Kubernetes
+By default, most of the Kubernetes clusters expose the metric server metrics (Cluster level metrics from the summary API) and Cadvisor (Container level metrics).
+It does not provide detailed node-level metrics.

+To get all the kubernetes node-level system metrics, you need to have a node-exporter running in all the kubernetes nodes.
+It collects all the Linux system metrics and exposes them via /metrics endpoint on port 9100

+Here is what we are going to do.

+Deploy node exporter on all the Kubernetes nodes as a daemonset.
+Daemonset makes sure one instance of node-exporter is running in all the nodes.
+It exposes all the node metrics on port 9100 on the /metrics endpoint
+Create a service that listens on port 9100 and points to all the daemonset node exporter pods.
+We would be monitoring the service endpoints (Node exporter pods) from Prometheus using the endpoint job config.
+More explanation on this in the Prometheus config part.
 ## Kubernetes Manifests

 The Kubernetes manifest used in this guide is present in the Github repository.
 Clone the repo to your local system.